goinfinite/ez/README.md

 2. Download the VMware `.vmx` and `.vmdk` files from "Base System + Container Runtime" column on MicroOS download page: https://en.opensuse.org/Portal:MicroOS/Downloads

+3. Extract the `.vmdk` file if it came compressed.

-3. Add the VM to the VMWare Player interface and then:
+4. Add the VM to the VMWare Player interface and then:

    1. Change the resources to 4GB RAM // 2vCPU;
    2. Remove the default disk;